What Bird Lays Blue Eggs? 26 Birds with Blue Eggs

 Eurasian Magpie

-The eggs of the Eurasian Magpie are typically blue-green with brown speckles.
-They are smooth and glossy, measuring about 1.3 inches in length and 0.9 inches in width.
-Magpies build large, domed nests made of sticks, often in tall trees, and both parents take part in incubating the eggs and raising the chicks.
+Eurasian Magpie eggs are usually blue-green with brown speckles.
+They have a smooth, slightly glossy surface and measure around 1.3 by 0.9 inches.
+Magpies build large, domed nests out of sticks, typically high up in trees.
+Both parents share the work of incubating the eggs and raising the chicks.

 Emu

-Emu eggs are large, dark green to blue, and have a rough, textured surface.
-They typically measure about 5 inches in length and 3.5 inches in width, weighing around 1.1 pounds.
-The male emu takes on the role of incubating the eggs for about 8 weeks and caring for the chicks after they hatch, showcasing a unique example of paternal care in the bird world.
+Emu eggs are large and dark green to blue, with a rough, textured shell.
+They’re about 5 inches long, 3.5 inches wide, and weigh roughly 1.1 pounds.
+After the eggs are laid, the male emu takes over.
+He incubates them for around 8 weeks and then cares for the chicks once they hatch.
+It's a rare and striking example of fatherly care in the bird world.

 Western Bluebird